Project Title:Academic Advisor Development and Academic Advising and Retention CenterInstitution Name:Western Kentucky University (WKU)

 - Provide informative sessions with topics that are relevant to all advisors

 - Create an awareness across campus of the importance of advising to student persistence and graduation

-- The Spring of 2011 marks the fourth class of the Master Advisor Certificate program.
+- Spring 2011 marked the fourth class of the Master Advisor Certificate program.
 We have had the following number of faculty members graduate from the program (each session starts with 25, but perfect attendance is required for graduation):

 - Class of 2008: 19

 - Class of 2009: 14